Card Games: Ace-Ten Games

 - Madrasso (Venetian game for four players)

-- Sueca (four-player Portuguese game)
+- Sueca (four-player Portuguese game) and its variant with bidding: Sueca Italiana.

 Within the ace-ten games, several groups can be identified that have additional distinguishing characteristics.